bjcairns/ukbschemas/README.md

     added to the system. ukbschemas does not currently include a facility for updating the database; it is necessary to create a new database.
+  - Because `readr::read_csv()` reads whole numbers as type `double`, not `integer` (allowing 64-bit integers without loss of information), column types in schemas loaded in R will differ depending on whether the schemas are loaded directly to R or first saved to a database.
+This should make little or no difference for most applications.
   - Any [other issues](https://github.com/bjcairns/ukbschemas/issues).